databrickslabs/dbldatagen/README.md

 * Generating values to conform to a schema or independent of an existing schema
 * use of SQL expressions in test data generation
 * plugin mechanism to allow use of 3rd party libraries such as Faker
-* Use of data generator to generate data sources in Databricks Delta Live Tables
+* Use within a Databricks Delta Live Tables pipeline as a synthetic data generation source

 Details of these features can be found in the online documentation  - [online documentation](https://databrickslabs.github.io/dbldatagen/public_docs/index.html).